the1lab/1lab/src/Cat/Instances/Monads.lagda.md

 The **category of monads** of a category $\cC$ consists of [[monads]] on $\cC$ and natural transformations preserving the monadic structure.
-In terms of the bicategory of
-[[monads in $\Cat$|monads in a bicategory]], a morphism in the 1-categorical version always has the identity functor as the underlying 1-cell.
+In terms of the bicategory of [[monads in $\Cat$|monads in]], a morphism in the 1-categorical version always has the identity functor as the underlying 1-cell.
 That is, the 1-category of monads on is the "2-fibre" of the displayed bicategory of monads in $\∁at$ over $\cC$.

-[monads in a bicategory]: Cat.Bi.Diagram.Monad.html

 <!--
 ```agda